claabs/puppeteer-extra-plugin-portal/readme.md

   const successDiv = await page.waitForSelector('.recaptcha-success', {
       timeout: 86400 * 1000, // 24 hours
     });

-  await browser.close(); // Closing the browser will automatically close the webservers.
+  await page.closePortal(); // You can manually close a portal with await page.close(); // Closing the page will automatically close its portal. await browser.close(); // Closing the browser will automatically close the portals opened on it.
-  // Otherwise, you can manually close a portal with await page.closePortal();
-})
+  // When all portals are closed, the web server will automatically shut down })
 ```